lisanet/fx-upscale/README.md

 ## prio_speed

-Using the option `--prio_speed`9 enables the VideoToolbox setting *prioritize speed over quality* `kVTCompressionPropertyKey_PrioritizeEncodingSpeedOverQuality`.
+Using the option `--prio_speed` enables the VideoToolbox setting *'prioritize speed over quality'* `kVTCompressionPropertyKey_PrioritizeEncodingSpeedOverQuality`.
 Although this may not sound preferable, the loss in quality is negligible for most encodings, especially when using the `--quality` option with a reasonable value above ~56.
 On Apple Silicon Macs, this results in a significant speed improvement.